Oregon pioneer history: Territory

 At the beginning of the pioneer period the Oregon Country was the homeland of numerous tribes of Native Americans.
-Regardless, portions of the area were claimed by the United States, Great Britain, Spain, and Russia.
+Portions of the area were claimed by the United States, Great Britain, Spain, and Russia.
 From 1818 to the mid-19th century, several treaties were signed that would set the current political boundaries.
 In 1818, the United States and Great Britain signed the Treaty of 1818 that led to what has been termed a "joint occupation" of the Oregon Country.
 Also in 1818 the U.S. resolved its claims with Spain regarding the western Louisiana Purchase lands, limiting Spanish claims to colonial Alta California south of the 42nd degree of latitude.
 This was followed by the Russo-American Treaty in 1825 that removed all remaining Russian-American Company claims south of 54' 40" (previously resolved with the British, regarding claims with Great Britain only).
 The remaining territorial conflict between British and U.S. claims continued until 1846 when the Oregon Treaty settled the boundary issue with the 49th degree of latitude set as the international boundary between the United States and Britain's North American possessions.
 However, due to some ambiguity in the treaty, future conflict did arise and ended with the bloodless Pig War over the San Juan Islands.

 The portion that became part of the United States in 1846 remained unorganized until Congress created the Oregon Territory in August 1848.
 In 1853, the northern boundary of the current state of Oregon was defined, with roughly half of the original Oregon Territory becoming the Washington Territory.
 The boundaries were finalized for Oregon upon entering the Union as the 33rd state on February 14, 1859.
 The remaining northeastern portion of the territory became part of the Washington Territory.
 In 1863, Idaho Territory was created from the eastern section of the Washington Territory, with other former eastern portions of the Oregon Territory becoming parts of Montana Territory and Wyoming Territory.
 Washington became a state in 1889, followed by Idaho in 1890.